Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

-- First, it looks for mods it can merge with the Bashed Patch to reduce the number of mods you use
+- It looks for mods it can merge with the Bashed Patch to reduce the number of mods you use

-- Secondly, it ensures that all mods that create or use monster spawn points work together
+- It ensures that all mods that create or use monster spawn points work together

-- Lastly it merges the levelled list so that all mods that add items to it have their changes implemented
+- It merges the levelled list so that all mods that add items to it have their changes implemented

 The reason that these steps are important is due to the way that Skyrim activates mods.
 It starts at the top of your order and implements the mods one by one.
 This could mean that if two mods make the changes to your levelled lists (the level at which certain objects appear in game) the one loaded last will win.
 The Bashed Patch will ensure that as far as is possible, all mods that change your levelled list or monster spawn points will have the changes implemented into your game.